claudiomenghi/MAPmAKER/readme.md

 # Replicate an experiment
 - enter the folder MAPMAKER

-- The experimentLauncher.m file allows us to launch he experiments in an easy way.
-The only thing that we must do is to specify and add the paths to the folder that contain the experiment that we want to run.
-For example, if we to launch the RunningExample the added paths should be:
+- The `experimentLauncher.m`  allows  launching the experiments.
+To launch an experiment, it is necessary to  add the paths of the folder that contain the experiment that must be executed.
+For example, to launch the RunningExample the added paths should be:
+The following commands must be executed in MATLAB

-- addpath('./MAPmAKER/RunningExample/Experiment1/');
+ - `addpath('./MAPmAKER/RunningExample/Experiment1/')`;
-- experiment1;
+ - `experiment1`;

 - To replicate the data presented in the Table 1 we should add the following paths: